Andrew-Samylkin/Data_analitics/02-research-on-the-reliability-of-borrowers/README.md

-# Research on the reliability of borrowers
+# Research of Borrowers' Reliability

 #### Task: